virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Third party sites are not government sponsored websites, and record availability may differ from official channels.

-Can Virginia Traffic Records be sealed or expunged?
+Can Virginia Traffic Records be Sealed or Expunged?

 Simple traffic tickets are violations and not criminal acts.
-This will cease to be included in your DMV point total after a couple of years, and eventually drop off of your record completely.
+This may cease to be included in your DMV point total after a couple of years, and eventually drop off of your record completely.
 If any was as a result of a criminal conviction, such as a misdemeanor for reckless driving, and you were found guilty, it cannot be expunged in the state of Virginia, unless you are granted one by the governor.

 One can end in a Virginia traffic court by electing to challenge a citation received from a law enforcement officer and issued for a traffic violation.
-The charges brought against you will be considered infractions or violations and not criminal.
+The charges brought against you may be considered infractions or violations and not criminal.
 You can also end up in traffic court if you do not wish to contest the charges but the citation you issued indicates that a court appearance is required.

 Getting a Traffic Ticket in Virginia

 Virginia traffic tickets carry financial ramifications to the perpetrator in the form of fines and these can eventually come to include added penalties and court fees.
 The offender is also facing the possibility of points being added on their driving record, and that can cause a license to be suspended or even revoked by the Virginia Department of Motor Vehicles (DMV).
-Fines are set by the violation (prescribed by presiding laws and statutes), so they will differ by violation and in some cases, by location.
+Fines are set by the violation (prescribed by presiding laws and statutes), so they may differ by violation and in some cases, by location.

 All Virginia traffic tickets fall under one of two categories: moving and non-moving violations.
 Non-moving violations are infractions that occur while your car is not in motion, such as parking violations while moving violations include all infractions and crimes committed while the car is moving, such as speeding and hit and run.
 Generally, non-moving violations are usually minor offenses, punishable by small fines while moving violations are considered more serious offenses and result in more serious penalties.